mvcguy/express-play/README.md

+# ExpressJS, EJS, and webpack demo
-# This sample is using expressJS as web platform and EJS for view templating engine.
+This sample is using expressJS as web platform and EJS for view templating engine.
 It also uses the bs-datatable package that we have developed based on the bootstrap library.
 Please checkout the repository for further details.